mmtariqk/State-Redux-Store/README.md

 # Shop-Shop-Redux-Store

 Refractor e-commerce platform from using global state React's Contect API to Redux.

 ## Description
-E-commerce website that allows user to login and purchase items, also see their order history.
+This is an E-commerce website where a user can shop for goods and purchase them via stripe.
+Please note this application is mainly for educational purposes no goods are actually for sale.
+This application was built mainly to learn redux and state management.
+App allows user to login and buy items, also see their order history.

 ## User Story